Bundle optimization

 We covered some of these options previously, but let's go through them one by one anyway:

-• usedExports - Determines used exports.
-Helps the rest of the plugins to optimize their work
+- Determines used exports.
+Helps the rest of the plugins to optimize their workruntimeChunk

-• runtimeChunk - Creates a separate chunk for the webpack runtime code itself
+- Creates a separate chunk for the webpack runtime code itselfsplitChunks

-• vendors - Cache group name
+- Cache group nametest

-• name(module) - Function generates a name of the chunk
+- Function generates a name of the chunk

-name function is the most important piece of the puzzle.
-First, it extracts package name out of the package path, assuming it follows node_modules folder.
-Second, it returns formatted chunk name starting with the vendor keyword.
+keyword.
 This way, every npm package is assigned a separate chunk and as such a separate file (no matter how big or small it is).

-name function could return identical values for different npm packages.
+function could return identical values for different npm packages.
 It this case, all the affected packages will be moved to the same chunk.
 This gives the ability of extra optimization by glueing packages if needed.

 Sourcemaps

-Using cheap value to generate version of the sourcemap files helps development flow.
-For production configuration we still use source-map.
+.
 But for the development, there are plenty of options available.
 Pick the one that gives the best compromise between bundling speed and the quality of debug-ability.

 CSS

-We already covered CSS optimization by introducing cssnano plugin for PostCSS.
+plugin for PostCSS.
 It has lost of options and we introduced it with the default preset.

 Images

-This one was also covered.
-Since we are using url-loader to include images into the final destination, we could experiment we the limit option to inline them or include separate image files.
+to include images into the final destination, we could experiment we the limit option to inline them or include separate image files.
 If additional image optimization is required, there are plugins that can compress images during webpack bundling

 Code elimination

-By code elimination we are going to assume the ability to remove the code that is not used in the final bundle.
+we are going to assume the ability to remove the code that is not used in the final bundle.
 Why is it not used?
 With time, application code is getting more complex and the number of modules exporting functionality that is not imported anymore (or have never been imported) is increasing.
 This modules could be part of the source code or a 3rd part dependency.
 In any case, this is the code that is adding extra weight and not bringing any value to the final deployable application.
 Since webpack version 4 the above described problem is handled automatically.
-In production mode, unused exports are eliminated and the code itself is minified (tree shaking).
-But, we can optimize even more.
+In production

-Welcome to Terser.
+Welcome to Terser

 Terser does a few things to JavaScript.
 It parses and compresses it, along with some mangling options.
 This gives us way more control over the final output, hence more options for optimization.
 Let's change default webpack optimizer to terser and configure it.